 The Fragmented Hardware Description Language (FHDL) is the lowest layer of Migen.
 It consists of a formal system to describe signals, and combinatorial and synchronous statements operating on them.
 The formal system itself is low level and close to the synthesizable subset of Verilog, and we then rely on Python algorithms to build complex structures by combining FHDL elements and encapsulating them in "fragments".
-The FHDL module also contains a back-end to produce synthesizable Verilog, and some basic analysis functions.
-It would be possible to develop a VHDL back-end as well, though more difficult than for Verilog - we are "cheating" a bit now as Verilog provides most of the FHDL semantics.
+The FHDL module also contains a back-end to produce synthesizable Verilog, and some structure analysis and manipulation functionality.
+A VHDL back-end [vhdlbe] is in development.

 FHDL differs from MyHDL [myhdl] in fundamental ways.
 MyHDL follows the event-driven paradigm of traditional HDLs (see Background) while FHDL separates the code into combinatorial statements, synchronous statements, and reset values.
 In MyHDL, the logic is described directly in the Python AST.
-The converter to Verilog or VHDL then examines the Python AST and recognizes a subset of Python that it translates into V\HDL statements.
+The converter to Verilog or VHDL then examines the Python AST and recognizes a subset of Python that it translates into VHDL statements.
 This seriously impedes the capability of MyHDL to generate logic procedurally.
 With FHDL, you manipulate a custom AST from Python, and you can more easily design algorithms that operate on it.